 - They assist developers, applicants and planning officers in discussions prior to the submission of planning applications and provide a context for the evaluation of planning applications.
 SPGs will be taken into account when considering proposals for development requiring planning permission but they are not part of the IDP so do not have the same status as the Plan.

-- There are four SPGs covering the following topics - Affordable Housing; Traffic Impact Assessments and Parking Standards; Community Plans, and; Change of use of Visitor Accommodation.
+- There are five SPGs relating specifically to policies of the IDP and covering the following topics - Affordable Housing; Traffic Impact Assessments and Parking Standards; Community Plans, Change of use of Visitor Accommodation, and; Defining Redundant Glasshouse Sites.
 These documents have been approved by Development & Planning Authority and can be found below.
 These documents form material planning considerations for planning applications.

 - In the future, there are likely to be additional SPGs prepared on topics as required and from time-to-time SPGs will be reviewed, amended and updated as appropriate.